 - Type (font) designer

-- Hypatia Sans, an “Adobe Original” 12-font typeface with over 3000 glyphs per font (including Greek and Cyrillic), used as a registration incentive for Adobe Creative Suite.
-This web site is set in Hypatia Sans.
+- Hypatia Sans, an “Adobe Original” 12-font typeface with over 3000 glyphs per font (including Greek and Cyrillic), originally offered as a registration incentive for Adobe Creative Suite.
+Now available through Adobe Fonts.
+(This web site is set in Hypatia Sans.)

-- Many fonts created for private projects and/or limited release
+- Many fonts created or modified for private projects and/or limited release

 - Board member, Association Typographique Internationale (international typography association, ATypI) 2004–present

-- Over 100 presentations and workshops at font, typography and graphic design conferences, including ATypI, TypeCon, TypoTechnica, Seybold, HOW, InDesign Conference, Adobe MAX, AIGA, Crafting Type, Typo Berlin, Typo SF, Typo Day (India), Typo Labs, etc.
+- Over 100 presentations and workshops at font, typography and graphic design conferences in at least 20 countries and 16 US states, including ATypI, TypeCon, TypoTechnica, Seybold, HOW, InDesign Conference, Adobe MAX, AIGA, Crafting Type, Typo Berlin, Typo SF, Typo Day (India), Typo Labs, etc.

 - Cited in acknowledgments for contributions to common typography textbooks (including Bringhurst’s Elements of Typographic Style)